Francis Forde (hurler)

-Francis Forde (born 1974) is an Irish hurling selector and former coach, manager and player who is currently a selector with the Dublin senior hurling team.
+Francis Forde (born 1974) is an Irish hurling selector and former coach, manager and player who is currently a selector with the Galway senior hurling team.

 Playing career

 University

 He played for University College Galway in the Fitzgibbon Cup.

 Inter-county

 Minor and under-21

 Forde first played for Galway as a member of the minor hurling team on 5 August 1991.
 He made his first appearance in a 2-15 to 1-13 All-Ireland semi-final defeat by Tipperary at Parnell Park.

 Forde was eligible for the minor grade once again the following year.
 On 6 September 1992, he was at midfield when Galway defeated Waterford by 1-13 to 2-04 in the All-Ireland final.

 After ending his tenure with the minor team, Forde immediately progressed onto the Galway under-21 team.
 On 3 October 1993, he was at right wing-forward when Galway defeated Kilkenny by 2-09 to 3-03 to win the All-Ireland Championship.